The Platform Services Controller handles the authentication between Site Recovery Manager and vCenter Server at the vCenter Single Sign-On level.

 Site Recovery Manager requires an SSL/TLS certificate for use as the endpoint certificate for all TLS connections established to Site Recovery Manager.
 The Site Recovery Manager server endpoint certificate is separate and distinct from the certificate that is generated during the creation and registration of a Site Recovery Manager solution user.

-For information about the Site Recovery Manager SSL/TLS endpoint certificate, see Creating SSL/TLS Server Endpoint Certificates for Site Recovery Manager.
+For information about the Site Recovery Manager SSL/TLS endpoint certificate, see Creating SSL/TLS Server Endpoint Certificates for Site Recovery Manager in the Site Recovery Manager Installation and Configuration guide.